TheNexter/Hackintosh-Ryzen-6-cores-MULTIPLE-GPU-AND-MOTHERBOARD/README.md

 * **Storage (Windows):** 250GB SATA
 * **Video Card:** Gigabyte AMD RX 6600-XT

-If your Motherboard is not the same B550 check if your RJ45 port and jack port is Realtek and now normaly it's good
+If your Motherboard is not the same B550 or B450 check if your RJ45 port and jack port is Realtek and now normaly it's good

 ✅ **Working :**